-According to the Tenant Relocation and Assistance Plan, there is one senior low-income household and one senior disabled household.
-These two households are entitled to enhanced assistance and will be provided lifetime leases in accordance with this Ordinance requirement.
+According to the Tenant Relocation and Assistance Plan, there are two senior low-income households and four senior disabled households.
+These six households are entitled to enhanced assistance and will be provided lifetime leases in accordance with this Ordinance requirement.